 1/2 teaspoon saffron threads, crumbled or ground with a mortar and pestle, dissolved in 2 tablespoons water

 3/4 cup raisins

 3/4 cup dates, pitted and chopped

 1/4 cup (4 tablespoons, half a stick) butter, melted

 Soak lentils for 6-8 hours or overnight in water to cover by several inches.
 The lentils will triple in size so use plenty of water.

 Drain the soaked lentils.
 Choose a large 5- or 6-quart pan or pot with a tight-fitting lid.
 You’ll need the tight-fitting lid later.
-Your dishwasher will thank you for choosing a nonstick pan.
+Whoever washes your dishes will thank you for choosing a nonstick pan.

 Cover the lentils with water.
 Add 2 teaspoons of salt and stir to dissolve.
 Bring to a boil and simmer on low for 20-30 minutes or until tender.
 Drain lentils and set aside.

 While the lentils are cooking, make the basmati rice.
 Wash the rice until the water runs clear.
 Cook it according to package directions, or with 3 1/2 cups of water and about 1/2 teaspoon salt in a covered pot or rice cooker.
 Once rice is done, transfer the cooked rice to a large bowl.

 Prepare the vegetables: slice the onion, mince the garlic, chop the dates, and slice the potato.